Yanceyville, North Carolina: Libraries

-Gunn Memorial Public Library in Yanceyville offers extensive, year-round programming for all age groups.
+Gunn Memorial Public Library in Yanceyville offers year-round programs for all age groups.
 In addition to summer reading initiatives designed to prevent "summer slide," the library hosts regular children's sessions such as "Lambs & Lions" (ages 0-5) and "Book-Baggers" (ages 6-12) from September to May.
-It also provides dedicated programs and a teen room for adolescents (ages 13-18), as well as a variety of adult programs, including computer classes, book discussions, and crafting workshops.
+It also provides programs and a teen room for adolescents (ages 13-18), as well as a variety of adult programs, including computer classes, book discussions, and crafting workshops.

 Healthcare

 Yanceyville's largest primary care provider is Caswell Family Medical Center, which also offers urgent care, specialty care, and behavioral health services.

 Other health care providers in the town include: